damoresa/taskmanager-frontend/README.md

 * __Http__: http requests and _RxJS_ usage, wrapped to provide _JWT_ support.
 * __Components__: contains _grid_, _pagination_, _toast_ and _modal_
 reusable and configuratble components.
+* __Multiplatform__: supports _electron_ out of the box and a desktop client is released on every tag.
+On the future, it'll also be integrated with _Cordova_ in order to generate hybrid mobile applications.

 _Webpack_ manages the application and resources bundling and minification.